 Recommendation 7A: Consider adopting stricter guidelines for virtual audits to ensure access to savings opportunities and compensating vendors for the additional time needed to conduct the virtual pre-assessment.
 Blower door-guided air sealing, duct sealing, and hot water-saving devices cannot be offered during a virtual pre-assessment.
 Any virtual pre-assessment that is not followed by an in-home follow-up visit will achieve lower savings than a traditional assessment.
 Offering the virtual pre-assessment separately than an in-home visit can nearly double the work for a vendor to serve a single site and should be compensated accordingly.

-Finding 8: Residential programs are effectively reaching disadvantaged households.
+Finding 8: Collectively, the residential single-family and multifamily income eligible programs are effectively reaching disadvantaged households.

-The percent of total savings from the income-eligible programs is about the same as the percent of low-income households..
-About one-fourth (27%) of households with electric service are classified as low-income, and about 30% of households with gas service are classified as low-income (Table 7).
-The proportion of total savings from the income-eligible programs (Table 8)) is approximately the same as the proportion of low-income households in both cases (33% for electric and 32% for gas).
+The percent of total savings from the income-eligible programs is about the same as the percent of low-income households (single-family and multifamily).
+The U.S. Census classifies approximately one-fourth (27%) of the households in Census block groups that receive electric service as low-income, and about 30% of households with gas service as low-income (Table 7).
+The proportion of total savings from the income-eligible programs (Table 8; includes multifamily) is approximately the same as the proportion of low-income households in both cases (33% for electric and 32% for gas).
 This pattern indicates that at the broadest level of analysis, savings from the energy efficiency programs are distributed the same as population distributions.

+Due to data limitations, the study can only provide insight into electric and gas first year savings.
+Delivered fuel savings and lifetime savings could not be analyzed.